PredySoft/Monitor/README.md

 ## Setup Instructions
 **Windows**
-1. Download Monitor.zip
+1. Download Monitor.zip from Releases (https://github.com/PredySoft/Monitor/releases)
-2. Extract all here
+2. Extract all in download folder of your desktop.
 3. Move extracted Monitor folder to your Program Files (Allow continue if prompted.)
 4. Copy Monitor shortcut to your Computer desktop.
 5. Double click to run the app.